riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-1.md

 }
 {% endhighlight %}

-We'll want to update the name, description and document of the policy.

-Enter a name and description for the policy.

-Using a descriptive name is always a good idea so that you are able to recognize what the policy refers to just by the name.
-For instance, I will use a name of 'nicks-photo-blog-policy'.

-Next, alter the policy document to limit the policy to just the bucket created earlier.
-For example with a bucket named 'nicks-photo-blog', the policy would be.
+Following our example with a bucket named 'nicks-photo-blog', we would alter the policy like so:

 {% highlight JavaScript %}
 {